Ark of the Covenant in Ethiopia (Axum/Aksum) – Legend, Church, and Location

 The Kebra Nagast explains that a replica was left in Solomon's Temple and that God willed the Ark's relocation to Ethiopia.
 When Menelik arrived in Axum with the sacred chest, Ethiopia was established as a new Zion.

-According to Ethiopian tradition (embraced by the Orthodox Church and also by the Beta Israel Jewish community), this occurred around 950 B.C. during Solomon's reign.
+According to Ethiopian tradition (embraced by the Orthodox Church and also by the Beta Israel Jewish community), this occurred during Solomon's reign.
 Belief in this legend has been passed down through centuries and is deeply ingrained in Ethiopian Christian consciousness.
 While outside historians view the tale as apocryphal or symbolic, many Ethiopians take pride in it as historical truth.

 Over the ages, the Ark tradition has become a powerful symbol of Ethiopian national identity.
 Emperors of Ethiopia, including the modern-era Solomonic dynasty, traced their lineage to King Solomon and Queen Makeda, drawing legitimacy from the Ark's presence.
 For centuries Ethiopian emperors were crowned in Axum at St. Mary of Zion, underscoring that their authority was sanctioned by this holy legacy.